technology-toolbox/website/content/blog/jjameson/2009/10/14/enabling-remote-desktop-via-group-policy.md

 ---
-title: "Enabling Remote Desktop via Group Policy"
+title: Enabling Remote Desktop via Group Policy
 date: 2009-10-14T04:53:00-06:00
 excerpt:
   "In a previous post, I provided some details on the \"Jameson Datacenter\"